PostHog/posthog.com/contents/blog/async-migrations.md

 An async migration can contain the following components:

 * `description`: A description of the migration.
 * `operations`: A list of operations to run in sequence, each with a designated rollback.
-Operations can be plain SQL or an arbitrary function.
+An operation can use plain SQL or arbitrary functions, and the operations list can be dynamic based on instance setup.
+For example, we may generate operations for each partition on a table.
 * `posthog_min_version`: The minimum version of PostHog required for running the migration.
 * `posthog_max_version`: The last PostHog version this migration can be run on.
 * `is_required`: A check that determines if this migration needs to be run on the instance.
 Usually verifies the current schema of a table to determine if it needs to be migrated.